 - You think someone has hacked your account

-We’ve already ruled out the second option, so go ahead and pick the first.
+You’ve already ruled out the second option, so go ahead and pick the first.
 You’ll then have to provide your account email address and complete a quick CAPTCHA.
 From here, the site will help you recover your information based on the security info you’ve provided earlier.

 It’s worth noting here: If you have a Microsoft account, you should take a few minutes to update your security info on your account page.
 Adding a phone number and secondary email address will give you options to reset your password should you ever have problems with it.

 The above scenario is the best case, but plenty of people don’t use a Microsoft account with Windows 10.
-We’ll have to dig deeper to get back into a local account, but it’s still possible.
+You’ll have to dig deeper to get back into a local account, but it’s still possible.

-For resetting a password on a local account, we need to enable the hidden Administrator account.
+For resetting a password on a local account, you need to enable the hidden Administrator account.
 Because this account automatically runs all programs with admin rights and has no password protection, it’s super insecure.
 Thus, Windows ships with this disabled.
 We’ve shown how to enable the admin account before, but that way won’t work if you’re locked out of your PC!

 Note that if you have another administrator account on the computer aside from the locked one, you don’t need to go through all these steps.
 Jump down to the Resetting the Password section below and follow those steps to reset the password using the other account.

-Setting up the Workaround
+Setting Up the Workaround